jennapederson/cli-crash-course/03_bash_basics.md

 - -R is an option that indicates copy recursively
 - source and destination are both arguments to this command

-## Open Your Cloud9 Workspace
+## Open Your Terminal

+- If you’re on a Mac, hit CMD+Space and type terminal.
+Hit enter after selecting Terminal.
+- If you're on Linux/Unix, open up the console or terminal application (it is assumed you already know how to do this).
-Go to your [Cloud9 dashboard](https://c9.io/dashboard.html) and click Open for the cli-crash-course workspace you have already created.
+- If you're using Cloud9, go to your [Cloud9 dashboard](https://c9.io/dashboard.html) and click Open for the cli-crash-course workspace you have already created.

 ## Man Pages